 Generally speaking, flight prices will increase as you move closer to departure.
-If you find that you miss a campaign fare by a couple of hours, you should look into if there is a 24-hour grace period for refunds in your market.
+If you miss a campaign fare by a couple of hours, you should look into if there is a 24-hour grace period for refunds in your market.

 Do ticket prices go down closer to the flight?

 Generally speaking, the opposite applies, and flight prices will increase the closer we get to the flight’s departure.